Manaslu Circuit Trek - 14 Days

 Sep-Nov & March-May

-14 Days Manaslu Circuit Trek is one of the perfect choice for trekkers who are looking for a physically challenging adventure in the Himalaya.
+The 14 Days Manaslu Circuit Trek is a journey around Mount Manaslu (8,163m), the eighth-highest mountain in the world, through a restricted area of north-central Nepal.
 The trekking involves some of the toughest trails in the Himalayan Region.
 However, the landscapes are just wonderful.
-In spite of the remote location & a lot of tough walking it involved during the Manaslu Circuit Trek, your sweat and toil will be amply rewarded with the mesmerizing scenery and fascinating cultures of the inhabitants.
+Despite the remote location & a lot of tough walking involved during the Manaslu Circuit Trek, your sweat and toil will be amply rewarded with the mesmerizing scenery and fascinating cultures of the inhabitants.

 Why the Manaslu Circuit Trek is worth your two weeks